SimpliSafe vs. Fortress SecurityBy - 02/03/2017

 Glass Break Sensors Compared

 Glass Break Sensors are particularly sensitive to the unique sound of breaking glass.
-Breaking glass is a common sign of danger (burglary, medical emergency, etc), and detecting it early could mean saving a life.
+Breaking glass is a common sign of danger (burglary, medical emergency, etc.you’re), and detecting it early could mean saving a life.

 SimpliSafe Glass Break